Deploying a Server for Bioinformatics Research

 # create with a specified name

-conda create --name <new_env_name> python=3.11 --no-default-packages
+mamba create --name <new_env_name> python=3.11 --no-default-packages

-conda create --prefix /path/to/directory python=3.11 --no-default-packages
+mamba create --prefix /path/to/directory python=3.11 --no-default-packages

 • --name <new_env_name> will set the name of the new environment.

-• --prefix /path/to/directory will set the path to the directory where you want to create the environment。
+• --prefix /path/to/directory will set the path to the directory where you want to create the environment

-• --no-default-packages will only install python.
+• --no-default-packages will only install Python.
 No other site packages will be included.

 I did not modify the base environment and proceeded to create two new environments: jupyter and bio. jupyter only contains packages related to jupyterhub, while bio encompasses all the necessary packages for research purposes.